About Mike Wheeler

 Over time, technology evolved towards easy, and I learned to learn.

-I learned something important in those non-glamorous years of being tasked with trying to explain software that was often inexplicable.
-Often, the problem wasn’t with the student or software user – the problem was with the software.
+I learned something important in those non-glamorous years tasked with explaining often inexplicable software.
+Usually, the problem wasn’t with the user – the problem was with the software.

 But with less jobs and less leverage meant the days of remote work were evaporating.
 I was motivated to find a better career path for myself.
 I sought out and investigated many different options, but inevitably found that I would hit a wall.
 At some point, whatever software or platform I investigated was too complex.

 I frequently visited the Technology aisle of my local bookstore, desperately searching for some tool I could hitch my career to.
 Discovering Salesforce rocked my world.
-I finally found software that was approachable.
-Software that didn’t require being a coding genius to make data move, to make records update, to prevent things from falling through the cracks, etc.
+I finally found software that was approachable...and attainable.
+It was software that didn’t require being a coding genius to make data move, to make records update, to prevent things from falling through the cracks, etc.

 I also quickly learned that attaining these cloud-based skills meant better pay and more leverage in the marketplace.
 I was able to get certified and hired as a Salesforce professional in roughly six months.
 I also doubled my salary and returned to working one job.